paulscallanjr/paulscallanjr/README.md

 ### My name is Paul Scallan Jr (a/k/a "Computer Paul").
 I currently reside in San Marcos, California, but I am originally from Lafayette, Louisiana.
 I am a FCC-licensed Technician [FRN# 0003907839] and hold numerous industry-standard certifications.
-I am also an active partner with Microsoft and several other majors.
+I am also a registered partner with Microsoft and several other majors.
 I additionally am a member of numerous industry think-tanks and advisory groups spanning a wide variety of subject-matter areas of focus and interests.

 ### 📫 How to reach me: ...
 I can be contacted (*ordered by preference):